-The Student Senators Council (SSC), with the generous assistance of the Senior Vice-Provost for Research, established a fund to support students traveling to conferences to present a project.
+The Student Senators Council (SSC), with the generous assistance of the Senior Vice-Provost for Research, has established a fund to support students traveling to conferences to present a project.
 The Conference Fund is available to all students, both undergraduate and graduate, who are looking for funding to attend a conference related to their academic or professional goals.

 Presenting an academic project, a creative exhibit, and/or a performance at a conference can be a valuable experience that enriches a student’s understanding of a discipline and subsequent professions.
 The purpose of these grants is to encourage and assist student presentations at academic conferences related to his/her goals by off-setting the cost of registration, travel, and lodging.

 There is a limit of one travel award per academic year.
 The award is not guaranteed, and requests are considered on a first-come, first-served basis.
 All grant recipients will be asked to present a Colloquium held at the end of each academic year.

 The conference fund provides awards of up to $750.00 for domestic travel and up to $1,000.00 for international travel.
 These awards will be given to those selected by the SSC Conference Funding Committee.

 The application for the conference fund is open to all students who meet the following: